 Publications below are organized by topic.
 Please see CV on homepage for a chronological list.

-- Destruel, E. (in press).
+- Destruel, E. (2017).
 The pragmatics of (non-)prototypical French clefts: Influence of the type of question on naturalness & interpretation.
-Journal of Pragmatics. (preliminary version here) (50-day free access final version here)
+Journal of Pragmatics 121, 58-75. (preliminary version here)

 - Destruel, E. (2016).
 Focus marking asymmetries in Colloquial and Standard French: A stochastic OT account.
 Journal of French Language Studies 26:3, 299-326.